 Finding ways to cope while transitioning

-If you’ve had an accident, a DUI, or missed a few payments and now can only get insurance through a company that offers high-risk insurance, shop around first.
-Get a sr22 insurance quote from several companies and find the one that best suits your needs.
+If you’ve had an accident or missed a few payments and now can only get insurance through a company that offers high-risk insurance, shop around first.
+Get an insurance quote from several companies and find the one that best suits your needs.
 This way while you’re restoring your credit you’ll still pay the least amount possible.

 Restoring your credit

 If you have several credit cards, double up on the one that has the highest interest rate first and pay just the minimum payment due on the rest.
 Once you pay that one off you’ll move onto the next one.
 This will help you to owe less each month and work to improve your credit score.

 Learn to pay cash

 Credit cards should never become something that you factor into your monthly income.
-You should only use credit cards for emergencies or for a vacation to earn points and then when you return home you pay the bill off.
+You should only use credit cards for emergencies or for a holiday to earn points and then when you return home you pay the bill off.
 It’s time to end the cycle and start using only your cash to make purchases.
 The first month will probably be tight, but after you do away with pulling the card out of your wallet, it will get easier.